background

 Our SOTP modeling tutorial will start with some background details regarding the hypothetical company.

-The company consists of three segments that are each valued at different multiples and operate in different industries.
+The company consists of three segments – Segment A, B, and C – which are each valued at different multiples and operate in different industries.

 Here, the comps-derived valuation is estimated using the “Low” and “High” end of the EV/EBITDA multiple ranges pulled from each segment’s peer group.